GeenethMedagedara/Advanced_Sentiment_Analysis_Restaurant_Reviews/README.md

 ---

 > **BERT** is a transformer-based model designed for contextual word representations which understands words in relation to their surroundings, making it powerful for Aspect-Based Sentiment Analysis (ABSA).

 > **spaCy** is a lightweight NLP library used for efficient text preprocessing.
-I used this to tokenize the text and used the space word similarity to pinpoint the correct aspect names.
+I used this to tokenize the text and used the spacy word similarity to pinpoint the correct aspect names.

 > **Sentence Transformers (SBERT)** generate dense vector embeddings that capture semantic similarity between sentences.
 I used this to convert reviews into embeddings to compare aspect sentiment across different reviews.

-> Finally I used the spacy word embeddings and Sentence Transformers to detect the correct aspects and used the pre-trained BERT model to get the sentiment.
+> Finally, I used the spacy word embeddings and Sentence Transformers to detect the correct aspects and used the pre-trained BERT model to get the sentiment.
 This increased the ABSA accuracy of the project.

 ## Screenshots